-After healing the crippled man, Peter along with John ends up in front of the ruling Jewish leaders (Sanhedrin) who questioned Peter.
+After healing the crippled man, Peter along with John ended up in front of the ruling Jewish Leaders (Sanhedrin) who questioned Peter.
 They wanted to know under whose authority Peter had healed the cripple.

-Peter then starts to explain what had happened along with whose authority he had used, that of Jesus the Son of God.
+Peter then started to explain what had happened along with whose authority he had used, that of Jesus the Son of God.

-The first persecution of the early church which was one of a many first for the early church.
+This was the first persecution of the early church and was to become one of a many for the early church.

 Peter and John are Tried before the Sanhedrin the Jewish Council

 4:1 While they were speaking to the people, the priests, the commander of the Temple guards, and the Sadducees came to them.
 2 They were greatly disturbed that Peter and John were teaching the people and announcing that Jesus had been resurrected from the dead.
 3 So they arrested them and placed them in custody until the next day, since it was already evening.
 4 But many of those who heard their message believed, and the men grew to number about 5,000.

 5 The next day, their rulers, elders, and scribes met in Jerusalem 6 with Annas the high priest, Caiaphas, John, Alexander, and the rest of the high priest’s family.
 7 They made Peter and John stand in front of them and began asking, “By what power or by what name did you do this?”